Bronchial artery

 In human anatomy, the bronchial arteries supply the lungs with oxygenated blood, and nutrition.
 Although there is much variation, there are usually two bronchial arteries that run to the left lung, and one to the right lung, and are a vital part of the respiratory system.

 Structure

 There are typically two left and one right bronchial arteries.

 The left bronchial arteries (superior and inferior) usually arise directly from the thoracic aorta.

-The single right bronchial artery usually arises from one of the following:
+The single right bronchial artery may arise from one of the following: